-The Air Quality Framework Directive and its daughter directive require the monitoring of a range of parameters.
+The Air Quality Directive and its daughter directive require the monitoring of a range of parameters.
 Examples of certified reference materials provided by the JRC in this field are: PAHs and selected heavy metals in a PM10-like dust, trace elements or dioxins in fly ash, and platinum group elements in road dust.

 Directive 2013/39/EU amending Directives 2000/60/EC and 2008/105/EC as regards priority substances in the field of water policy.

 Directive 2009/90/EC on technical specifications for chemical analysis and monitoring of water status

 Directive 2008/50/EC on ambient air quality and cleaner air for Europe